Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

 Collagen supplementation may aid in the maintenance of strong and healthy muscles.

-As a result, strong and healthy muscles burn more calories, which may aid in your weight loss efforts.
+As a result, strong and healthy muscles burn more calories, which may aid your weight loss efforts.

 Should you be taking it?